Apostille and Notarization

 Description

-Apostille and notarization are essential steps for validating UK documents for global use, ensuring they are legally recognized both domestically and internationally.
+Apostille and notarization are essential steps for validating UK documents for global use, ensuring they are legally recognised both domestically and internationally.
 Notarization is the first stage, in which a certified notary public verifies the authenticity of a document by confirming the signer's identity, ensuring the signature is voluntary, and confirming that the document is legally valid.
 This process creates trust and makes the document acceptable for further authentication.

 Together, notarization and apostille form a complete authentication process that is generally required for using a document for various international transactions, including business and company development, document signing, education, and travel.